Customer health and safety

 - A biannual Trade Customer Satisfaction Measurement among key distribution and retail partners, providing feedback on service quality.

 Our companies are also encouraged to adopt consumer feedback mechanisms such as call centres, websites and mail response suited to the local environment.
 The biannual Customer Satisfaction Measurement among key distribution and retail partners is carried out in our top markets, providing feedback on service quality and other aspects of our business relationship, and comparing British American Tobacco with its key competitors and top consumer goods companies servicing the same retailers.
 The results of the most recent survey are available on www.bat.com/consumers .

 PR6 Programmes for adherence to laws, standards and voluntary codes related to marketing communications, including advertising, promotion and sponsorship

 In 2001, we collaborated with other international tobacco companies to establish a set of voluntary International Tobacco Products Marketing Standards (IMS) and in 2007 we updated them, in response to stakeholder dialogue and without the collaboration of the rest of the industry.
 Our updated Standards include, for example, further procedures for adult verification and responsible use of new media such as the internet and other electronic messaging.

 Group companies must report annually on their level of adherence with the Standards.
 Adherence by our companies is monitored by our regional audit and CSR committees and updates reported to our Board CSR Committee.
-For information on adherence to our International Marketing Standards, please see the marketplace section of this Report and PR7.
+For information on adherence to our International Marketing Standards, including progress on actions from our 2008 review and adherence in 2009, please see the Marketplace section of this Report and PR7.